-Promote standardized near zero and zero emission technologies, that promotes operator and public safety and avoids costs and confusion associated with having numerous charging standards.
-Consider lessons learned from the deployment of lightduty plug-in electric vehicle/plug-in hybrid electric vehicles.
-Standardized charging protocols and infrastructure can reduce costs associated with the deployment of zeroemission vehicles and accelerate the deployment of the vehicles.
+• Promote standardized near-zero and zero-emission technologies that promote operator and public safety and avoid costs and confusion associated with having numerous charging standards for all alternative fueling types.
+Standardized charging protocols and infrastructure can reduce costs related to the deployment of zero-emission vehicles and accelerate the deployment of vehicles.
+Consider lessons learned from the deployment of light-duty plug-in electric vehicles/plug-in hybrid electric vehicles.